-While we do not have information about monitoring mechanisms and incentives, we investigate the offspring gender composition of the household and child/proxy information gaps.
-If monitoring or knowledge of child labor activities is affected by the gender stratification of work and social lives in Ethiopia, then one would expect to observe salient child/proxy reporting gaps within households that have mixed gender composition of children, relative to households that have homogenous gender composition, as the former would entail different intrahousehold allocation of child activities.
-We then split the data between these two types of households and report the results in Table 6 following the same specification model given in equation (1).
-Results for the pooled data in column 1 show statistically significant child/proxy information gaps in child labor statistics for girls (8.8 percentage points) but not for boys in households with mixed gender composition of children.
-By looking at the point estimates across different seasons in columns 2-4, we observe statistically significant effects for girls in the main rainy season (9.2 percentage points) and harvest season (10.9 percentage points).
-No statistically significant child/proxy gaps are uncovered for households with similar gender composition of children across all three survey seasons.
-Unreported similar pattern of results is observed on the intensive margin as well.
+While we do not have information about monitoring mechanisms and incentives, we investigate next the offspring gender composition of the household and child/proxy survey gaps.
+If monitoring or knowledge of child labor activities is affected by the gender stratification of work and social lives in Ethiopia, then one would expect to observe larger child/proxy reporting gaps within households that have mixed gender composition of children, relative to households that have homogeneous gender composition, as the former would entail more diversified intrahousehold allocation of child activities.
+We then split the data between these two types of households and estimate survey treatment effects following the same specification model is given in equation (2) after restricting the proxy sample only two male head of households.
+The left (right) panel of Table 5 presents the results for boys and girls who belong to households with mixed (homogenous) gender composition.